ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesSharingApi.md

 # **GetFileSecurityInfo**
 > FileShareArrayWrapper GetFileSecurityInfo (int id, int? count = null, int? startIndex = null)

+Returns the detailed information about the shared file with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-file-security-info/).